dftbplus/dftbplus/INSTALL.rst

   build directory location within the `make.config` file (variable ``BUILDDIR``), but the default location is inside the root of the source tree.

+* The code can be compiled with distributed memory parallelism (MPI), but for smaller shared memory machines, you may find that the performance is better when using OpenMP parallelism only and an optimised thread aware BLAS library.

 Testing DFTB+
 =============